medleyjs/ajv-request-validation/README.md

 ### Usage with other frameworks

-Since the [`.compile()`](#reqvalidatorcompileschema) method returns an Express-style middleware function, it is not initially compatible with other frameworks that have a different middleware signature.
+Since the [`.compile()`](#reqvalidatorcompileschema) method returns an Express-style middleware function, it is not initially compatible with frameworks that have a different middleware signature.

 However, the [`RequestValidator`](#new-requestvalidatoroptions) class can be subclassed to override the [`.compile()`](#reqvalidatorcompileschema) method to return a function compatible with other frameworks.

-Here's an example of extending `RequestValidator` to work with Koa:
+Here's an example of extending `RequestValidator` to work with [Koa](https://koajs.com/):

 ```js
 const RequestValidator = require('ajv-request-validator');